Table of Contents

 Ernie Ball 2556 Everlast Phosphor Bronze Acoustic Guitar Strings: These strings have a bright, punchy tone because they are composed of a premium phosphor bronze alloy.
 Everlast technology is applied to them, preventing corrosion and extending the life of the strings.

-All of these strings are adaptable and can be used in lower tunings like D or C as well as the common E tuning.
+All of these strings are adaptable and can be used in lower tunings, such as D or C, and the standard E tuning.

 Highly recommended Electric 12-string guitar strings: